JSON (Schema) Referencing

 validator.validate({"foo": 37})

-validator.validate({"foo": -37}) # Uh oh!
+assert not validator.is_valid({"foo": -37}) # Uh oh!

-Resolving References from the File System#
+Resolving References from the File System

 Another common request from schema authors is to be able to map URIs to the file system, perhaps while developing a set of schemas in different local files.
 If you have a set of fixed or static schemas in a few files, you still likely will want to follow the above in-memory instructions, and simply load all of your files by reading them in-memory from your program.
 If however you wish to dynamically read files off of the file system, perhaps because they may change during the lifetime of your process, then the referencing library supports doing so fully dynamically by configuring a callable which can be used to retrieve any schema which is not already pre-loaded in-memory.